stanfordnlp/dspy/dspy-docs/docs/tutorials/rag.md

 ...(truncated)
 ```

-Even though we haven't written any of this detailed demonstrations, we see that DSPy was able to bootstrap this 3,000 token prompt for 3-shot retrieval augmented generation with hard negative passages and chain of thought from our extremely simple program.
+Even though we haven't written any of this detailed demonstrations, we see that DSPy was able to bootstrap this 3,000 token prompt for 3-shot retrieval-augmented generation with hard negative passages and uses Chain-of-Thought reasoning within an extremely simply-written program.

 This illustrates the power of composition and learning.
 Of course, this was just generated by a particular teleprompter, which may or may not be perfect in each setting.
-As you'll see in DSPy, there is a large but systematic space of options you have to optimize and validate the quality and cost of your programs.
+As you'll see in DSPy, there is a large but systematic space of options you have to optimize and validate with respect to your program's quality and cost.

-If you're so inclined, you can easily inspect the learned objects themselves.
+You can also easily inspect the learned objects themselves.

 ```python
 for name, parameter in compiled_rag.named_predictors():